 5) Be reasonable in settlement negotiations.
 Most cases settle short of trial, in part because of the high cost and uncertainty of trial outcomes.
 Perhaps the biggest cost-savings measures the parties can take is to engage in reasonable settlement negotiations.
 What is “reasonable” under your circumstance will require a candid conversation with your lawyer.
 There is truth to the notion that a “good” settlement leaves everybody a little bit unhappy, so this may require concessions.
 However, giving a little bit in settlement often results in relief from the uncertainty of trial outcomes, while also saving the often-large costs of a trial.

-Contact our Oregon Divorce attorneys to schedule a discounted consultation.
+Contact our Oregon Divorce lawyers to schedule a discounted consultation.
 Learning about the divorce process for the first time can be overwhelming.
-It is not something that you need to do alone - let us help.
+It is not something that you need to do alone – let us help.
 Call us today to set up a free consultation with an experienced Oregon Family Law Lawyer and discuss the best legal approach for your case.

 NOTE: No attorney-client relationship is created unless or until you meet with one of our attorneys and sign a written fee agreement.
 This information is provided as a courtesy to the public only.
 You should have the specific facts in your circumstance reviewed by an Oregon attorney to determine how the law applies to you.